 Diet and nutrition: policy context

-In May 2013, the Scottish Government and the Food Standards Agency in Scotland (FSAS) hosted an engagement event with the food industry, setting out draft ideas for supporting healthy choices in Scotland.
-The final ‘Supporting healthier choices’ proposals will be launched in Spring 2014 and will have a particular focus on children’s health, promotions, helping consumers with better information, and making products and menus healthier.
+In Scotland, poor diet and nutrition is a major cause of health problems such as coronary heart disease, certain cancers, diabetes and stroke.
+In 2013, the Scottish Government and Food Standards Scotland set out their ambition to work collaboratively with partners to improve the nation’s health and tackle health inequalities through the Supporting Healthy Choices (SHC) framework.
+The final ‘Supporting healthier choices’ proposals were launched in Spring 2014 and have a particular focus on children’s health, promotions, helping consumers with better information, and making products and menus healthier.

 The Scottish Reformulation Strategies (FSAS) are part of the voluntary proposals to support healthier choices (above).
 They aim to improve Scotland’s diet through a range of voluntary targets aimed at the food industry and are intended to reduce the amount of calories, sugar and salt readily available in food.
 The strategy contains a number of targets set for achievement by 2015.